ravikirankb/recommendation-system/README.md

 (https://medium.com/towards-data-science/sentiment-analysis-and-product-recommendation-on-amazons-electronics-dataset-reviews-part-1-6b340de660c2)
 and other blogs and articles from other online sources.

 >**Disclaimer:**

 I am not a machine learning engineer or a Data scientist.
 This is also a self learning project where I learn from other study materials, blogs and articles from the internet.
-I try to break down things to its simplest form and provide a step by step implementation and explanation for easy of understanding and quickly understand some of the concepts behind the algorithms and try to put everything together in one place.
+I try to break down things to its simplest form and provide a step by step implementation and explanation for ease of understanding and quickly understand some of the concepts behind the algorithms and try to put everything together in one place.